coyote240/resume/src/resume.md

 Continued to contribute as a development resource, building sites in C# .NET/MVC framework as well as providing training and guidance to team members.

-**Technology stack:** C#, .NET/MVC, jQuery, JavaScript, Bootstrap
+**Technology stack:** C#, .NET/MVC, jQuery, JavaScript, Bootstrap, FinTech,
+    internal libraries

-### Senior Web Developer at Wall Street On Demand
+### Senior Web Developer, Developer at Wall Street On Demand
-*December 2007 - August 2009*
+*June 2006 - August 2009*

 Grew a team from two to eight developers, with coverage of 6 or more client relationships at any given time.
 Responsible for hiring and development of new employees.
 As a team lead, I was responsible for the annual reviews of my teammates, as well as compensation.

+As an individual contributor, I worked independently or on small teams to develop high-end, custom websites for prominent financial and media companies.
+Responsible for both long-term maintenance and new development.

-Contributed to a large number of custom
-JavaScript libraries for both server- and client-side development.
+Contributed to a large number of custom JavaScript libraries for both server and client-side development.

 **Technology stack**: C\#, .NET/MVC, jQuery, JavaScript, Bootstrap, ASP Classic, Custom JS Libraries (pre-jQuery era!)

-### Web Developer at Wall Street On Demand
-*June 2006 - December 2007*

-Worked independently or on small teams to develop high-end, custom websites for financial and media companies.
-Responsible for both long-term maintenance and new development.

 ### Support Tools Developer at Arrow Electronics, Inc.
 *January 2002 - June 2006*